 ARC Reef Tips: While Fahrenheit is fine and all, Celsius is where it’s at in science, and switching this controller over to Celsius will also give you a nice little reward.
 It will allow you to get an even tighter temp. range of 0.1 degrees Celsius (or 0.3 instead of 0.5 degrees Fahrenheit).

 Retail Price: $35.00 Click here to purchase on Amazon.

 Best Protein Skimmer

 Reef Octopus in-sump Protein Skimmer.
 If you have a sump then this is the skimmer for you.
 The Reef Octopus’s brand new classic 202 is not just beautiful but it really gets the job done!
-With it’s relatively small 10″x8″ footprint it will fit nicely in must sumps.
-This unit is quite and produces tons of bubbles to get you some really high quality skimmate.
-Reef Octopus is a great company that produces some extremely high quality products:
+With it’s relatively small 10″x8″ footprint it will fit nicely in most sumps.
+This unit is quiet and produces tons of bubbles to get you some really high-quality skimmate.
+Reef Octopus is a great company that produces some extremely high-quality products:

 ARC Reef Tips: Skimmers have a break-in period of approximately 3 days before they start to work at pulling what is know as “skimmate” out from the water.

 Retail Price $259.99 Click here to purchase on Amazon.